MicrosoftDocs/win32/desktop-src/Msi/arpproducticon.md

 ---
-Description: The ARPPRODUCTICON property specifies the foreign key to the Icon table, which is the primary icon for the Windows Installer package. ms.assetid: 4f495029-232c-4aa2-aecf-b400de2e8c4c
+description: The ARPPRODUCTICON property specifies the foreign key to the Icon table, which is the primary icon for the Windows Installer package. ms.assetid: 4f495029-232c-4aa2-aecf-b400de2e8c4c
 title: ARPPRODUCTICON property
 ms.topic: reference